watson-research-lab/Watson-research-lab.github.io/content/authors/Lu_Sharon/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Virginia
+  - name: Firmware Engineer at Xbox
     url: ''

 # Short bio (displayed in user profile at end of posts)